surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a new "Anchor ID" input field for How-To and Recipe steps.
+	* Added a new "CSS ID" input field for How-To and Recipe steps.
 * **Bugfixes**
-	* None.
+	* Fixed saving radio button options (ie. the How-To step or section option).
 * **Developer Notes**
 	* None.
 * **Requires At Least**